London attack: Police say 'a number of people injured' | DW | 29.11.2019

-The Metropolitan Police are dealing with an incident in what appears to be a shooting in the city-center.
-The London force has also reported a stabbing with several injured in the incident.
+The Metropolitan Police are dealing with an incident and that they had shot someone as a result.
+The London force has also reported a stabbing with several injured in the incident, and that police had detained a man.

-British police said on Friday that they were dealing with an "incident" in what appeared to be a shooting at London Bridge.
+British police said on Friday that they were dealing with an attack at London Bridge.
 The police also reported a stabbing.

+DW's London correspondent, Charlotte Potts, said it "appeared" that the assailant had been shot during the episode and the Metropolitan Police confirmed this as they said: "One man has been shot by police.
+We will provide further information when possible."

 London's Metropolitan Police tweeted: "Police were called at 1:58pm to a stabbing at premises near to London Bridge.
 Emergency services attended, including officers from the Met @CityPolice.
 A man has been detained by police.
 We believe a number of people have been injured.
 Further info to follow."